WHAT ARE DUST MITES?

 Breathing in bits of dust mite is not ideal for anyone.
 It’s a foreign substance that anyone’s lungs will have to deal with.
 Healthy individuals have lungs and immune systems that can tolerate mild amounts of dust mite particles, but many people are sensitive to these tiny pests and they can cause an allergic reaction.

 A house does not need to be visibly dirty to trigger a dust mite allergy reaction.
 The particles are too tiny to be seen and often cannot be removed using normal cleaning procedures.
 In fact, a vigorous cleaning can make an allergic person’s symptoms worse.

 - Red itchy or teary eyes

 - Wheezing/coughing/tightness in chest

-- ALL of the above symptoms are worse when you are in your home or when you wake up in the morning after a night of close encounters with the dust mites
+- ALL of the above symptoms are worse when you are in your home or when you wake up in the morning after sleeping in your bed

 According to the National Institute of Health Sciences, dust mites cannot be completely eliminated, but the population can be reduced by taking preventative measures.
 Read below for actions you can take to help decrease the dust mite populations in your home.

 - Use a dehumidifier or air conditioner to maintain relative humidity at about 50% or below.

 - Dust mites die when the humidity drops below 50%